 In the following example, the file system is unmounted by its mount point:

 The unmount command fails if the file system is busy.
 To forcibly unmount a file system, you can use the –f option.
 Be cautious when forcibly unmounting a file system if its contents are actively being used.
 Unpredictable application behavior can result.

-$ zfs unmount tank/home/eric cannot unmount '/tank/home/eric': Device busy $ zfs unmount -f tank/home/eric
+$ zfs unmount tank/home/glori cannot unmount '/tank/home/glori': Device busy $ zfs unmount -f tank/home/glori